gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 song: ["Doctor Who Theme (2023 version)", "https://www.youtube.com/watch?v=X_1bgdz7vig"]

 subtitle: The Doctor's personal journey gets a new page in this look into the future
 description: A TV show from the 60s turned 60!
-But in this Doctor Who celebration, elements from the past come back to show what to expect for the future of our favorite Time Lord.
+Let's talk about how The Doctor's personal journey gets a new page in this look into the future of my favorite show.
 thumbnail: "/img/reviews/doctor-who-60th-specials/thumbnail.jpg"
 ---

 How many people can say casually that their favorite TV series is going to its **60th anniversary** and still strong as ever?
 I'm one of them, because **Doctor Who** is one of the most special shows in the world's (and my) history.
-Since the first TARDIS materialization in November 23th 1983, our favorite Time Lord visited galaxies, met personalities and saved the day way more times than everyone can count.
+Since the first TARDIS materialization in November 23th 1963, our favorite Time Lord visited galaxies, met personalities and saved the day way more times than everyone can count.

 Talking personally, **I didn't really know what to expect for those 60th Anniversary Specials**.
 The only "modern celebration" we had was 10 years ago, in the marvelous, intricate and already-a-classic [The Day of the Doctor](https://www.youtube.com/watch?v=7hRy2N2CMhQ).
 This special was not only incredible as a multi-Doctor episode and a major retcon for the "revival series", but paid homage to so many characters, stories and themes of the past of the show.
 It was a concept that made sense at the time too, with a well established production team and a veteran face already in the role of The Doctor.